 An important part of this process is getting early adopters to pay for the product as soon as possible (minimum viable product) as this is the best way to validate an idea and know if it is worth pursuing.

-Other tactics Ries suggests startups use include a/b testing your product to see which features are favoured by customers as well as ensuring the metrics being focused on are the most important to the business.
+Other tactics Ries suggests startups use include a/b testing your product to see which features are favored by customers as well as ensuring the metrics being focused on are the most important to the business.

 About the author: Riesis an entrepreneur, author, and blogger.
 He is the co-founder of IMVU, an avatar-based social network.
-It is thought that working on this company is where he picked up the ideas behind “The Lean Startup.”He is currently the CEO at Long-term Stock Exchange.
+It is thought that working on this company is where he picked up the ideas behind “The Lean Startup.”He is currently the CEO at the Long-term Stock Exchange.

 What you’ll gain from reading this book: Those who read “The Lean Startup” will get an actionable approach to starting a business and releasing and improving upon a product.

 Standout section: In chapter three, Ries talks about the importance of releasing an early version of a product.
 Doing so will give you data about what customers actually think about your product, allowing you to take data-backed steps to improve it.
 This is more valuable than the insights brought by surveys or market research.